-Furniture, equipment, and improvements are used in the office premises of the Corporation.
+Furniture, equipment, and improvements are used in the office the Corporation's premises.
 Those assets are stated at historical cost less accumulated depreciation and amortization.
 The historical cost includes the expense that is directly attributable to the acquisition of the assets.